-To make it a little easier to figure out which technologies may be valuable to invest in in the new year, we have compiled an overview of which technologies our research tells us will trend in 2021.
+To make it a little easier to figure out which technologies may be valuable to consider we have compiled an overview of which technologies our research tells us will are trending.

-Both augmented reality and virtual reality are useful tools to facilitate consumers' decision-making process and give them experiences beyond the ordinary - whether they shop online or offline.
-Especially in e-Commerce, the implementation of the technologies has been a growing trend in recent years, but many physical stores have also begun to find creative ways to add AR and VR.
+Augmented reality and virtual reality are valuable tools to facilitate consumers' decision-making process and provide experiences beyond the ordinary - whether your customers shop online or offline.
+Especially in e-Commerce, implementing these technologies has been an emerging trend in recent years, but many physical stores have also begun to find creative ways to add AR and VR.

-Examples of retailers who have used AR to improve their customer journey online are IKEA and Dyrup.
-IKEA has developed an application to allow customers to virtually see what more than 2000 products look like in their homes before deciding to buy.
-This means that customers do not have to go to a physical IKEA store to experience the products in real life.
-At the same time, they get a more realistic picture of what a product looks like in their own home instead of simply imagining it based on the room constellations IKEA has set up in their stores.
+Examples of retailers who have used AR to improve their online customer journey are IKEA and Dyrup.
+IKEA has developed an application allowing customers to virtually experience what more than 2000 products look like in their homes before deciding to buy.
+This means that the customers get a more realistic idea of what a product looks like in their own home instead of simply imagining it based on the room constellations IKEA has set up in their stores.

 Dyrup's implementation of AR is expressed through a so-called "color selector" on their website.
-The customer can upload pictures and see how, for example, their living room or kitchen will look painted in different colors.
+The customer can upload pictures and experience how, for example, their living room or kitchen will look with different colored walls.

 The customer does not have to buy several color samples to take home and try on the walls.

-The international cosmetics brand L'Oreal uses AR in their store with the ModiFace application.
-On a screen, customers can see the effects of various cosmetic products on their face.
-That way, customers can easily and quickly assess what kind of make-up looks good on their face without trying it on.
+The international cosmetics brand L'Oreal uses AR with the ModiFace application in their store.
+On a screen, customers can experience the effects of various cosmetic products on their faces.
+That way, customers can easily and quickly evaluate what kind of make-up looks good on their face without trying it on.

 In Denmark, the kitchen chain Invita is a pioneer in using VR in a physical store.
-In the chain's 21 stores, the customer with VR glasses on can see kitchens in a realistic version and get a better sense of the room distribution than if they just saw the individual products in the store.
+In the chain's 21 stores, the customer can use VR glasses to experience kitchens in a realistic version and get a better sense of the entire room than if they just looked at the individual products in the store.

 We already know how valuable it is to collect and analyze customer data.
-With access to customer data, it becomes possible to create a customized and personalized customer experience for the individual customer.
-In addition to increasing your chances of creating additional sales, you give customers a sense that you know them, and it will make them feel special.
+Access to customer data makes it possible to create a customized and personalized customer experience for the individual customer.
+In addition to increasing your chances of additional sales, you make your customers feel that you know them and that they are unique.

-With Raptor technology, it is possible to track your customers' movements around your webshop, translating this data into personalized product views.
-When your customer visits a product page, you can display a recommendation on another product below based on what they have previously clicked on.
-You can also show them suggestions for relevant complementary items, such as a pair of running socks for a pair of running shoes.
+You can also present suggestions for relevant complementary items, such as running socks for a pair of running shoes.
 Many choose to inspire their customers with products that other customers with the same search interest have looked at.

 Many industries have realized the potential of marketing automation, and retail is no exception.
 Retailers automate their marketing efforts to strengthen customer engagement, optimize workflows, and create a good customer relationship.

-About 86 percent of consumers leave a webshop without making a purchase.
-This means that you lose over half of your potential income on visitors who change their minds or simply forget to complete the purchase.
-To avoid this, consumers must remain engaged, and you ensure this by: sending the right message, at the right time, to the right person, through the right channel - this is precisely what a marketing automation system helps with.
+Around 86 percent of consumers leave a webshop without making a purchase.
+This means that you lose more than half of your potential income on visitors who change their minds or forget to complete the purchase.
+To avoid this, consumers must remain engaged, and you ensure this by sending the right message, at the right time, to the right person, through the right channel - this is precisely what a marketing automation system helps with.

 The purpose of a loyalty program is to give customers a good experience and gain access to valuable data.

 With a loyalty program, you get the opportunity to tell your customers that you notice them, value them, and want to reward them, and they will undoubtedly appreciate that.
-Humans enjoy being rewarded - whether it is in the form of points, discounts, or products.
+Humans enjoy being rewarded - whether it is with points, discounts, or products.
 Through a loyalty program, you reward your customers when they perform specific actions.
-This can be, for example, every time they buy from you, every time they buy for a certain amount, or every time, they buy your private label.
+This can be, for example, every time they buy from you, every time their purchase is over a certain amount or every time they buy your private label.

-In Matas' loyalty program Club Matas, customers earn points every time they shop, and so-called "stripes" every time they shop for more than DKK 200.
+In Matas' loyalty program Club Matas, customers earn points every time they shop and so-called "stripes" every time they purchase for more than DKK 200.
 When enough points have been collected, they can be used in a points shop, and when there are collected enough stripes, they can be used to choose a personal advantage – e.g., more points or a discount on a perfume.

-Gamification is a trend that has primarily emerged with the advent of smartphones and which is a valuable tool for creating great customer experiences and increasing brand awareness.
+Gamification is a trend that has primarily arisen with the emergence of smartphones and which is a valuable tool for creating great customer experiences and increasing brand awareness.
 With gamification, you make shopping a little more fun for your customers.
-Instead of trying to convince them to interact with your business, you use gaming techniques to create experiences your customers can't resist.
+Instead of trying to convince them to interact with your business, you use gaming techniques to create experiences your customers cannot resist.
 At the same time, you make sure they remember you until the next time a need arises.

 The general definition of gamification is that it is a process in which game elements are added to something that is not already a game - to increase user engagement, joy, and loyalty.